learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 learn test
 ```

-This will again cause a flurry of activity in your terminal.
+This command will again cause a flurry of activity in your terminal.
 After a few
 moments, you should see the test results printed out.
 For this assignment,
 they should look like this: